mniedermaier/CybICS/training/plc_programming/README.md

 After this you can start to make changes.
 ![Picture of OpenPLC Editor](doc/openplc_editor.png)

+### Upload the compiled program on the OpenPLC
-Upload the program to the openplc via the web interface on port 8080.
+Upload the program to the OpenPLC via the web interface on port 8080.
 Do not forget to delete the previous CybICS ST code.